 - Outline Programme (presenters, synopsis of presentation)

-Each workshop proposal should be supported by a minimum of two papers per workshop session, which will be double blind reviewed by the IPC.
+Each workshop proposal should be supported by a minimum of three presenters (oral or paper submission) not already accepted in the conference programme and a minimum of two papers per workshop session, which will be double blind reviewed by the IPC.
 The proposed speakers should submit their papers via Paper Submission and insert: PAPER FOR WORKSHOP SESSION "Enter Workshop Title" in the first paragraph of their paper.

-Workshop organisers can contact Paul Cunningham Conference Chair, if they wish to discuss any aspect of their proposal in advance of the closing date.
+Workshop organisers can contact Prof. Paul M Cunningham Conference Chair, if they wish to discuss any aspect of their proposal in advance of the closing date.

-- Draft Full Paper and workshop proposals submitted by 30 November 2020
+- Draft Full Paper and workshop proposals submitted by Extended Deadline of 18 December 2020

 - Provisional acceptance of draft full papers with IPC feedback by 05 February 2021